stef-levesque/vscode-autohotkey/README.md

 AutoHotKey language support for VS Code

+# What's New

+1. Build-in Variable hint.
+   - Need documentions which is easy to be parsed by js/ts.
+If you find any, help please.

 ## Notice

 * This is a parser based on regular expression.
 The results are not guaranteed.